Best kids’ clothing stores according to bloggers and real parents

 Lauren Levy is a San-Francisco-based mom, safe sleep advocate, and the founder at handy website adensmom.com, where you can find advice on everything from sleep safety (naturally) to inventive baby names that don’t sound dated or too hip.
 Lauren helped us out with two different picks, starting with Zara:

-Lauren’s second recommendation is perfect for basics and genderless clothing that can be passed around and worn by a number of babies, especially considering the great quality.
+Lauren’s second recommendation is perfect for basics and genderless clothing that can be passed around and worn by several babies, especially considering the great quality.

 “Childhoods Clothing is a premium brand that makes the cutest slim fit joggers and matching sweatshirts in muted earth tones like basil, terra cotta, and flax.
 Their french terry fabrics have been pre-washed so they launder beautifully.
 Plus, most of their designs are gender neutral so they can be worn by any future kiddos you may have!”